-Recently, Friends School of Minnesota 7th and 8th graders showcased their National History Day projects at FSM.
+Recently, Friends School of Minnesota 7th and 8th graders showcased their National History Day projects at FSMN.
 The students started the projects in December by choosing a topic and connecting it to the year’s theme, Exploration, Encounter, and Exchange in History.

 During the months of January and February, we put aside our regular humanities curriculum to focus solely on the History Day projects.
 Students conduct extensive research using primary and secondary sources, write a thesis statement, and learn how to put it all together in a project that places the topic into historical context, connects to their thesis and this year’s theme, and shows long-term impact, or legacy.